-Whether you work in product marketing and are launching a brand new product, work in growth marketing and are focused on increasing product usage, or are just a marketer that's rolling out some updates to an existing product, a product launch can be a criticial -- and nerve-wracking -- time for your business.
+Whether you work in product marketing and are launching a brand new product, work in growth marketing and are focused on increasing product usage, or are just a marketer that’s rolling out some updates to an existing product, a product launch can be a critical — and nerve-wracking — time for your business.

 And while there isn’t a perfect formula for a product launch, there are definitely a few things that you can do to increase the chances your launch is a big success.

-1) Customer Development.
 Steve Blank coined the term back in the early 1990s but what it really means is this: do you homework.
-All great product launches start with a deep understand of the audience you're trying to get in front of -- and I'd be willing to bet that most successful launches started with at least a little bit of research and talking to customers.
+All great product launches start with a deep understand of the audience you’re trying to get in front of — and I’d be willing to bet that most successful launches started with at least a little bit of research and talking to customers.

-When you get out there and talk to customers as part of this phase, you're most likely going to hear a lot of things like: "I wish it worked like this" and "How come I can't do this."
+When you get out there and get customer feedback as part of this phase, you’re most likely going to hear a lot of things like: “I wish it worked like this” and “How come I can’t do this.”
 But those questions really just result in features.
 So as a marketer doing customer research, your job is to try and filter out all of those wants and feauture requests and listen for pain.
-What's the real problem they need your product to solve?
+What’s the real problem they need your product to solve?

 Pro tip: When you’re doing customer development, you dont need to talk to the entire universe of customers.
 In most cases, 12-15 customer interviews will reveal the majority of the pain points you’d hear from a bigger sample size.

 Now it’s time to turn all of the notes you took during customer development into something actionable.